 Be sure to question all the information you give out and ask why they need it.
 Only give out what is absolutely necessary.
 Some of the information we give out is necessary, but much more is not.

 We have to be aware, more than ever to protect our personal information, and give out less.
 Be mindful with places like drug stores and supermarkets.

 They don’t think the thieves would target them, so they don’t invest heavily in data security, but it is you who is the victim, not them.
 If they get information stolen, you lose your money later.

 Identity theft using computers is on the rise.
 Companies large and small, retail stores and even universities are being forced to increase the computer identity theft protection.
 Everyday, data breeches are becoming more and more commonplace.

 Sometimes the information is not directly used in crimes right away.It can be copied and sold to others who may used the information without permission, in illegal activities.

 Sometimes, the problem is discovered, long after the accounts have been compromised, and the theft has taken place.
 And if the information is copied, it could be used at some point in the future.

-*Update -Almost a year after I wrote this article, I discovered I was involved in a major data breech which compromised my information.
+*Update – Shortly after I wrote this article, I discovered I was involved in a major data breech which compromised my information.
 Read the article here- The River City Media Data Breech.